Valolaga/End-To-End-Blog-generation-Agentic-AI-app/README.md

 - Add tests under tests/.
 - Update docs for new features.
 ### License
-Distributed under the MIT License – see LICENSE.
+Distributed under the MIT License.

 ```
 Built with ❤️ by Shanjib
 Star the repo if it sparks ideas!
 ```